mp-se/brewlogger/README.md

 - **brewlogger-api**; Server with the API's for the web interface
 - **brewlogger-cache**; Redis cache for temporary data storage
 - **brewlogger-db**; Postgres Database for persistent storage
-- **brewlogger-mdns** [Optional]; Propages mDNS reqeusts to the internal brewlogger network, if not deployed then the scanning for devices will not work.
+- **brewlogger-mdns** [Optional]; Scans for mDNS devices on the local network and stores these in the Redis Cache for consumption by the API.
+If not deployed discovery of brewing devices will not work.
 - **brewlogger-ble** [Optional]; BLE scanner that forwards data to the Server API's.
 If not deployed BLE data from GravityMon will not be captured.
 An option is to use GravityMon-Gatway instead.
 - **brewlogger-pgadmin** [Optional]; Postgres Admin application.
 Only needed if you want to interact directly with the postgres application